Stuffed Chicken Breasts with Spinach & Cheese

 Instructions

-1. Make a pocket in the chicken breasts and season.
-Place a chicken breast on a cutting board.
-Press a hand on top of the breast and carefully insert the tip of a chef's knife into the thickest part of the chicken breast.
+3. Place 1 boneless, skiness chicken breast on a cutting board.
+Press a hand on top of the breast and carefully insert the tip of a chef's knife into the thickest part of the side of the chicken breast.
 Cut an opening about 3 inches wide, then cut 3/4 of the way through the breast to create a pocket without cutting all the way through.
-Repeat with the remaining breasts.
+Repeat with the remaining 3 breasts.
 Thoroughly dry the chicken on all sides with paper towels.
-Season on all sides and inside the pockets with 1/2 teaspoon of the salt.
+Season on all sides and inside the pockets with the remaining 1/2 teaspoon kosher salt.

-4. Heat the oil over medium-high heat in a large skillet.
-Heat the oil in a 10-inch or larger skillet (preferably straight-sided and not nonstick; cast iron is a great option) over medium-high heat until shimmering, about 3 minutes.
+5. Heat 2 tablespoons olive oil in a 10-inch or larger skillet (preferably straight-sided and not nonstick; cast iron is a great option) over medium-high heat until shimmering.

-5. Carefully add the chicken to the hot pan and cook for 5 to 7 minutes.
-Swirl the pan just before adding the breasts to evenly distribute the oil.
-Carefully add the chicken and do not touch, poke, or move the chicken for 5 to 7 minutes.
-If you try to turn the chicken and it feels stuck, it isn't golden and crispy or ready to flip.
+6. Swirl the pan just before adding the breasts to evenly distribute the oil.
+Carefully add the chicken and cook, undisturbed, for 5 to 7 minutes.
+If you try to turn the chicken and it feels stuck, it isn't ready to flip.

-6. Flip the chicken and cook until it reaches 165°F, 5 to 7 minutes more.
-Flip the breasts over and add the butter right between them.
+7. Use a spatula to flip the breasts over and add 1 tablespoon unsalted butter to the center of the pan.
 Pick up the pan and give it a gentle swirl to distribute the melting butter.
-Cook until they reach an internal temperature of 165°F, 5 to 7 minutes more.
+Cook until the breasts reach an internal temperature of at least 165°F, 5 to 7 minutes more.

-7. Slice and serve.
-Remove the chicken breasts to a plate or clean cutting board.
+8. Transfer the chicken breasts to a plate or clean cutting board.
 Let rest for 3 minutes before slicing and serving.
+Season with freshly ground black pepper if desired.

 Recipe Notes